e-mergo/qs-emergo-triggers/README.md

   - **Value** Return a non-zero, non-empty value to trigger the event, otherwise the event is not triggered.
 Prepend an expression with `=` for the engine to process the expression.
 - **Variable Set** The trigger is run when a variable's value is changed.
 Note that this concerns the actual value of the variable, not the result of any expression which the variable might contain.
 For checking the result of a variable's expression, use the *Expression Matched* event type.
   - **Value** When not providing a Value, the event applies to *any* value change on the specified variable.
+- **Theme Changed** The trigger is run when the app's theme is changed.
 - **Sheet Opened** The trigger is run when the current sheet is opened.
 - **Time Passed** The trigger is run when a specified time is passed since the opening of the sheet.
   - **Interval** Return a number in seconds that counts as the time window between each trigger, starting from the opening of the sheet.
 Note that the first second is usually skipped due to the time required for loading up all objects on the sheet.